Kyriosity/read-write/README+/pencraft/README.md

 Now, time to split:\
 |- [Documentation](README+/tech_docu.md)\
 |- [Authoring](README+/tech-authoring.md)\
-|- Technical illustration 🚧 // will be written when I finally master the pen tablet
+|- Technical illustration :tablet:\
+// will be written when I finally master the pen tablet

-Other uses of pen&brush, you may enjoy (or recoil in distaste):\
+Other uses of pen&brush, you may enjoy:\
 |- [Freestyle essays](README+/essays/)\
 |- [Collecting IT quotes](README+/quotes)\
 |- [IT Memes](README+/memes)